ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   aggregates them with the help of the other Aggregators.

 Batch:
-: A set of reports that are aggregated into an aggregate result.
+: A set of reports (i.e., measurements) that are aggregated into an aggregate result.

 Batch duration:
 : The time difference between the oldest and newest report in a batch.